osephson/trivia-challenge/README.md

 ## How to build?

-Run `npm build` to build the bundles.
+Run `npm run build` to build the bundles.

 ## How to test?